AnthonyFort/azure-database-migration385/README.md

 ## Introduction

-In this project, I migrate a database to Azure SQL Database.
+In this project, I migrate a database to an Azure SQL Database.

 This project is an exercise in data backup, restoration, automated scheduling, and disaster recovery.